 Children with special educational needs and disabilities are more vulnerable to sexual violence and harassment and staff should be aware that additional barriers can exist when recognising abuse in these children.
-Children who are LGBT+ or perceived to be, may also be targeted by their peers and harassed or assaulted.
+The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm however, children who are LGBT+ or perceived to be, may also be targeted by their peers and harassed or assaulted.
+Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+It is therefore vital that all staff endeavour to reduce the additional barriers faced, and provide a safe space for children to speak out or share their concerns.